mamaich/uboot-bootelf-interactive/README.md

 Run:
 fatload usb 0 0x01ff0000 cli_loop.elf
 bootelf -p 0x01ff0000
-(bootelf without parameters should also work)
+Or on new versions with UBIFS: ubi part data
+ubifsmount ubi0
+ubifsload ${loadaddr} cli_loop.elf
+bootelf

-Works on devices with "fatload" and "bootelf" commands available.
-I use it on Yandex TV Station (magritte) with Amlogic T3 CPU.
+Works on devices with "fatload"/"ubifsload" and "bootelf" commands available.
+I use it on Yandex TV Station (magritte) with Amlogic T3 CPU and on some other models.